Where do I find the best tuition or the best tutor in Singapore?

 There are various reasons why a student needs tuition.
 He or she may need tuition because;

 A neutral perspective from a third party website may give you an unbiased view.
-The breakdown & analysis is given in the following site.
+The breakdown & analysis is given in the following site with regards to questions about tuition rates

 The following table gives a comparison of the median rate based on the following website https://www.singsaver.com.sg/blog/tuition-centres-vs-private-tutors-in-singapore-costs